hal/docs/README.md

+# Developer Documentation

-If you are looking HAL documentation please refer to the [HAL WIKI](https://github.com/hal/docs/wiki)
+> Work in progress: If you are looking HAL documentation please refer to the [HAL WIKI](https://github.com/hal/docs/wiki)